JonahMiller/Stochastic-Quantization/README.md

 This project recreates the stochastic algorithm in PyTorch, and can run on low-bit DNNs: BWN, TWN or TTQ.

-There are two multiples setup: VGG-9, ResNet-20.
+There are two model setups: VGG-9, ResNet-20.
 However, general VGG and ResNet models can be setup in the models.py.
 There are differences between the models I use and those in the paper.

 The quantization model adaptions are in the util.py file, and the main.py file runs it.